Forrer Hall is a center of activity on the residential side of campus. The four-story building houses our first year students.

 Forrer Hall features spacious community bathrooms, laundry facilities on each floor, a 30-station computer lab, and a chapter room for each of the four sororities on campus.
 A courtyard in the center of the building connects it to the William T. Young Campus Center and the University dining hall.

 Forrer Hall is both social and conducive to good studies.
 Residents commonly leave their shower caddies in the hallway next to their doors for the entire year without fear of them being disturbed—an example of the congenial atmosphere.
-Students actively engage in conversation, floor activities, and community service projects and leave their doors open while studuing in their rooms.The facilities, location, and staff contribute to making Forrer Hall an exciting community to live in.
+Students actively engage in conversation, floor activities, and community service projects and leave their doors open while studying in their rooms.The facilities, location, and staff contribute to making Forrer Hall an exciting community to live in.

 Transylvania does not base employment or academic decisions on a person’s age, race, color, gender, disability or any other criteria prohibited by law.
 We are committed to providing equal opportunity in employment and education for all.